-For business purposes, officers and employees are provided telephones and computer workstations and software, including network access to computing systems such as the Internet and email, to improve personal productivity and to efficiently manage proprietary information in a secure and reliable manner.
-You must obtain the permission from the CEO to install any software on any Company computer or connect any personal laptop to the Company network.
-As with other equipment and assets of the Company, we are each responsible for the appropriate use of these assets.
-Except for limited personal use of the Company's telephones, computers and email, such equipment may be used only for business purposes.
-Officers and employees should not expect a right to privacy of their email or Internet use.
+Certain officers and employees are provided telephones, mobile phones, computers or other devices such as laptops or tablets, and software, including network access to Company servers and computing systems to improve personal productivity and to efficiently manage proprietary information in a secure and reliable manner.
+You must obtain the permission from the CEO to install or download any non-work related programs or software on any Company computer or to connect any personal laptop to the Company network.
+As with other equipment and assets of the Company, each officer or employee is responsible for the appropriate use of these assets.
+The Company acknowledges that the Company's telephones, mobile phones, computers and email may also at times be used for personal use; however, such use should not impact business activities.
+Officers and employees should not expect a right to privacy of their telephone, mobile phone, email or Internet use and records.
 All email and Internet use on Company equipment is subject to monitoring by the Company.